19 ways to spend one weekend in Prague

 Prague Castle is probably the monument the country is most proud of.
 It's even got a Guinness World Record to show it's the biggest castle complex in the world, at a massive 70,000 m².
 It's part of the central UNESCO World Heritage Site, and includes gardens, vineyard and greenhouses.

 While you're there, don't miss the picture-perfect Golden Lane.
 This is an intriguing street of tiny unusual houses - the writer Franz Kafka is probably the most famous ex-resident.
-The 10th century Vyšehrad fort with its twin towers was home to the first Czech Princes and has a prime position on the hill overlooking the Vltava River (to get an idea of its splendour watch their video).
+The 10th century Vyšehrad fort with its twin towers was home to the first Czech Princes and has a prime position on the hill overlooking the Vltava River (to get an idea of its splendour watch their aerial video).
 Karlštejn Castle was built by Charles IV as a place to keep the royal treasures and important jewels in the 14th Century.
 Keep an eye out for the unusual wall paintings.

 5. See the churches which in-spire-d the city's nickname